-11. Roles and Responsibilities
+13. Roles and Responsibilities

-- The Headteacher and Deputy headteachers are responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which will maximise their opportunity to learn - The Headteacher and the governing body will delegate the day to day implementation of this policy to the Inclusion Leader - The Headteacher will be informed of the progress of all vulnerable learners and any issues with regard to the school's provision in this regard through: - analysis of the whole-school pupil progress tracking system, - maintenance and analysis of a whole-school provision map for vulnerable learners, - pupil progress meetings with individual teachers. - · regular meetings with the Inclusion Leader - discussions and consultations with pupils and parents.
+- Senior Leaders are responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which will maximise their opportunity to learn - The Headteacher and the governing body will delegate the day to day implementation of this policy to the Inclusion Leader - The Headteacher will be informed of the progress of all vulnerable learners and any issues with regard to the school's provision in this regard through: - o analysis of the whole-school pupil progress tracking system, - maintenance and analysis of a whole-school provision map for vulnerable learners, - o pupil progress meetings with individual teachers, - o regular meetings with the Inclusion Leader - o discussions and consultations with pupils and parents.